lexxai/goit_python_web_hw_03/README.md

 ##  test factorize by two methods with measure time
 ```
 python main.py -f
 Method [SYNC ONE FUNC].
-Duration: 0:00:00.932339  on this system is total cpu: 4
+Duration: 0:00:00.677157  on this system is total cpu: 4
 Method [SYNC SPLIT FUNC].
-Duration: 0:00:00.999651  on this system is total cpu: 4
+Duration: 0:00:00.661641  on this system is total cpu: 4
 Method [ASYNC MP POOL].
-Duration: 0:00:01.191044  on this system is total cpu: 4
+Duration: 0:00:00.880006  on this system is total cpu: 4
 Threads max: 10
 Method [ASYNC THREAD].
-Duration: 0:00:00.886677  on this system is total cpu: 4
+Duration: 0:00:00.860886  on this system is total cpu: 4
 Method [ASYNC MP PROC PIPE].
-Duration: 0:00:01.058244  on this system is total cpu: 4
+Duration: 0:00:00.952254  on this system is total cpu: 4
 Method [ASYNC MP PROC QUEUE].
+Duration: 0:00:00.913319  on this system is total cpu: 4
-Duration: 0:00:01.072359  on this system is total cpu: 4
+Method [ASYNC MP PROC JOIN QUEUE].
+Duration: 0:00:00.905310  on this system is total cpu: 4

 ```